ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-1-3.md

-Chapter 1: Introduction: Why Understanding Feedback Techniques is Critical for Success
+Why Understanding Feedback Techniques is Critical for Success
 ======================================================================================

 Effective feedback is a critical component of employee goal setting and performance management.
 In this chapter, we will explore the importance of understanding feedback techniques and how they can impact organizational success.